Mommessin

 About Mommessin

 The Mommessin family's tenure at Clos de Tart from 1932 to 2018 established the estate as the reference point for traditional monopole winemaking in Morey-Saint-Denis - a philosophy that began in the vineyard rather than the cellar.
 The primary quality lever during the Mommessin era was low yields: meticulous farming to restrict crop load and concentrate flavor in fewer, more expressive grapes rather than relying on cellar techniques to compensate for excessive production.
 In the winery, fermentation included a meaningful proportion of whole clusters rather than fully destemmed fruit, a traditional approach that slows fermentation and builds aromatic complexity through carbonic maceration in the uncrushed berries.
 Aging took place in Burgundian pieces with a conservative percentage of new barrels - a choice that allowed the clos's iron-mineral terroir character to emerge undisguised by wood.
 The clos itself - east-facing, thin topsoil over limestone bedrock, with vine roots penetrating deep into iron-rich subsoil - produces wines of natural structure that the minimal-intervention Mommessin approach preserved rather than altered.
+The 2010 represents the culmination of this philosophy: a great vintage meeting the traditional approach at the estate's finest terroir expression.
 Explore sibling vintages at the [Mommessin Clos de Tart 2002](/wines/mommessin/clos-de-tart-grand-cru/2002) and [2008](/wines/mommessin/clos-de-tart-grand-cru/2008).

 Braised beef short rib with root vegetable puree